-GUIDELINE QUE STIONS HOW / HAS THE COMPANY COMPLIED?
-Guideline 4.4 (a) What is the maximum number of listed company board representations that the Company has prescribed for its directors? (a) The Company has not prescribed a maximum number of listed company board representations that a Director may hold. (b) If a maximum number has not been determined, what are the reasons? (b) The NC is tasked with determining whether each Director is able to adequately devote sufficient time and attention to carrying out and discharging their responsibilities to the Company.
-The NC has taken cognizance of the recommendations of the Code but is of the view that its assessment of a Director's ability to devote sufficient time to the discharge of his or her duties as a director of the Company should not entail a restriction on the number of other board commitments or their other principal commitments. (c) What are the specific considerations in deciding on the capacity of directors? (c) The attendance and contributions by each Director to and during meetings of the Board and relevant Board Committees and their personal capabilities are holistically assessed and taken into account by the NC.
-Board Evaluation Guideline 5.1 (a) What was the process upon which the Board reached the conclusion on its performance for the financial year? (a) All Directors are required to assess the performance of the Board and the Board Committees.
-The assessment covers areas such as Board processes, managing the Company's performance, effectiveness of the Board and Board Committees and Director development.
-Feedback and comments received from the Directors are reviewed by the NC in consultation with the Chairman of the Board. (b) Has the Board met its performance objectives? (b) Based on the NC's review, the Board and the various Board Committees operate effectively and each Director is contributing to the overall effectiveness of the Board.
+GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?
+Guideline 4.4 (a) What is the maximum number of listed company board representations that the Company has prescribed for its directors? (a) The Company has not prescribed a maximum number of listed company board representations that a Director may hold. (b) If a maximum number has not been determined, what are the reasons? (b) The NC is tasked with determining whether each Director is able to devote sufficient time and attention to carrying out and discharging their responsibilities to the Company adequately.
+The NC has taken cognizance of the recommendations of the Code but is of the view that its assessment of a Director's ability to devote sufficient time to the discharge of his or her duties as a director of the Company should not entail a restriction on the number of other board commitments or their other principal commitments. (c) What are the specific considerations in deciding on the capacity of directors?
+(C) The attendance and contributions by each Director to and during meetings of the Board and relevant Board Committees and their personal capabilities are holistically assessed and taken into account by the NC.
+Board Evaluation Guideline 5.1 (a) What was the process upon which the Board reached the conclusion on its performance for the financial year? (a) For the financial year ended 30 September 2019, an independent external consultant was appointed to facilitate the process of conducting a Board evaluation survey.
+The survey is designed to provide an evaluation of the current effectiveness of the Board and to support the Chairman and the Board in proactively considering what can enhance the readiness of the Board to address emerging strategic priorities of the Group.
+As part of the survey, questionnaires were sent by the external consultant to the Directors to obtain feedback.
+The areas covered in the questionnaires included questions on: (i) how the Board plays an effective role and adds value on critical issues, (ii) how the Board operates to deliver impact and value, and (iii) the evaluation of the Board Committees. (b) Has the Board met its performance objectives? (b) Based on the NC's review, the Board and the various Board Committees operate effectively and each Director is contributing to the overall effectiveness of the Board.